Monkeys and apes in space: Iran

 On January 28, 2013, AFP and Sky News reported that Iran had sent a monkey in a "Pishgam" rocket to a height of 72 mi and retrieved "shipment".
 Iranian media gave no details on the timing or location of the launch, while details that were reported raised questions about the claim.
 Pre-flight and post-flight photos clearly showed different monkeys.
 The confusion was due to the publishing of an archive photo from 2011 by the Iranian Student News Agency (ISNA).
 According to Jonathan McDowell, a Harvard astronomer, "They just mixed that footage with the footage of the 2013 successful launch."

 On December 14, 2013, AFP and BBC reported that Iran again sent a monkey to space and safely returned it.
 Rhesus macaques Aftab and Fargam were each launched separately into space and safely returned.
 Researchers continue to study the effects of the space trip on their offspring.

 In popular culture

 The 2014 animated series All Hail King Julien: Exiled features a horde of highly intelligent chimpanzee cosmonauts, whom they claim the USSR abandoned on a Madagascar islet following the end of the Space Race.
 Although faithful to "Mother Russia", the chimpanzees vow to take revenge on humankind for declaring their obsolescence.

 Folk musician Heather Maloney's song "Albert 1-5" is inspired by the first five macaques used in the United States space program who did not survive their space flights.

+The video game Go Ape Ship! was inspired by monkey spaceflights, and features a fictional spaceship manned by an all-monkey crew.
+The game's mascot, Albert, is named after Albert I (monkey), the first mammal launched on a rocket.

+The season 11 episode 11 of Paw Patrol launched a monkey “Captain Gordy” and accidentally Mayor Humdinger into space from Adventure Bay Space Centre.
+Mayor Humdinger conducted the first space walk in Paw Patrol history.
+A rescue mission was launched by the Air Rescue Pups under the command of Ryder.